cpollet/jixture/README.md

 # Sample

+A full sample using `jixture-hibernate3` is available under `sample/hibernate3`.

 ## Loading XML file
 First, we need to det an instance of a `DatabaseTestSupport`.
 The following Soring context will do the trick.
 It only supposes that you have